 Google Analytics will report correct data only when the code is placed correctly, that is, above the header of each page.

-After this, go to Google and type “site: domain name of the client’s website”.
+After this, go to Google and type “site: domain name of your website.”
 It would reflect the number of pages that are visible or are getting crawled.

 Compare the data from these search results.
 The number of pages shown here must be similar to your metric data.

 If the number differs, it is likely that some of your pages are not properly crawled.
-You will have to check what are the errors that are arising on those pages.
+You will have to check the errors that are arising on those pages.

 Backlinks play a crucial part and affect the search engine rankings.
 Search engines consider backlinks as an important factor for determining your rankings.
 If a site has more backlinks, search engines will consider your site useful and relevant.